taras-danyliuk/hubstaff-scrapper-extension/README.md

 # hubstaff-scrapper-extension
+Steps:
+ - Add your email and password in `popup.js`
-Go to [chrome://extensions/](chrome://extensions/) and click "Load unpacked".
-Choose folder `hubstaff-scrapper-extension` folder.
+ - Go to [chrome://extensions/](chrome://extensions/) and click "Load unpacked".
+Choose `hubstaff-scrapper-extension` folder.